·

 # Auto-archive each Claude Code session as a new Fresh Jots note inside

-# the claude_sessions folder, with a rolling 50-file local stash.
+# the ai_sessions folder, with a rolling 50-file local stash as a

 set -uo pipefail